 - Back up important data regularly.
 Consider off-site or web-based options if necessary for your business.

-- If you keep customer records with personal information, ask your broker about privacy breach insurance.
+- If you keep customer records with personal information, ask your broker about cyber suite insurance.

 - Make copies of important documents (insurance policies, banking and tax information, supplier information) and store the copies off-site.